 My name is Kate Davies.
 I live in a small steading on the edge of the Scottish Highlands where I love writing, designing, and walking in the wonderful landscapes that surround me.
 I find that each of these activities has a creative and a critical dimension and the best of possible worlds is one in which I productively combine them all.
 I have a PhD in eighteenth-century history, and have written books, essays and feature articles on a wide range of topics from the American Revolution to the history of lace.
 I have particular expertise in textile history, women’s history, and design, and these interests are combined in my popular books Colours of Shetland (2012), Yokes (2014), and The Book of Haps (2016) (which are available in my shop)

-I like my choice of materials to have a genuine connection to the landscape in which I live and work, and in 2015 began producing my own brand of 100% Scottish wool yarn for hand knitting.
+I like my choice of materials to have a genuine connection to the landscape in which I live and work, and in 2015 began manufacturing my own brand of 100% Scottish wool yarn for hand knitting.

 I’ve worked with museums and heritage organisations, sharing my expertise (e.g. Tate Modern, Shetland Amenity Trust, and Gawthorpe Textiles) and have also contributed to national and local BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (e.g. BBC Radio 4 Woman’s Hour; BBC Radio 2 Drive Time; BBC Radio Scotland; BBC Radio Shetland; BBC Radio Lancashire).
 I’ve been an ambassador of Shetland Wool Week, my designs have featured on BBC television , and my website is archived by the British Library as part of its project to preserve national documentary heritage.

 My husband, Tom Barr, shares my love of the great Scottish outdoors, and is responsible for the beautiful photography you’ll find here.
-As well as taking pictures of my designs, Tom loves photographing the Scottish landscape and its people at work, and is currently producing his first book, which documents the work of wool in Shetland.
-Tom is also a great cook, and you’ll find some of his recipes in my books (as well as here on the blog).
+As well as taking pictures of my designs, Tom loves photographing the Scottish landscape and its people at work.
+He recently produced the much acclaimed book Shetland Oo which documents the work of wool in Shetland.
+You can browse Tom’s photography, and purchase prints of his work in his online gallery.